microsoft/AL-Go/Scenarios/secrets.md

 ### App Registration (Service to service authentication)

-In order to use an App Registration for publishing apps to AppSource, you need to register the ClientId (Application Id) of is App Registration in Partner Center.
+In order to use an app registration for publishing apps to AppSource, you need to register the ClientId (Application Id) of is app registration in Partner Center.
 After this, there are two ways you can authenticate, either using Federated credential or using a Client Secret.

 #### Federated credential

-Using a federated credential, you need to register your GitHub repository in the App Registration under Certificates & Secrets.
+Using a federated credential, you need to register your GitHub repository in the app registration under Certificates & Secrets.
 This registration will allow AL-Go for GitHub running in this repository to authenticate without the Client Secret stored.
 You still need to create a secret containing this information.
 The way this works is that AL-Go for GitHub will request an ID_TOKEN from GitHub as a proof of authenticity and use this when authenticating.
 This way, only workflows running in the specified branch/environment in GitHub will be able to authenticate.

-Example:`{"clientId":"a26651f5-0e90-473c-b4f9-e96119aac8b8","tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47","Scopes":"https://api.partner.microsoft.com/.default"}`
+Example:`{"clientId":"d48b773f-2c26-4394-8bd2-c5b64e0cae32","tenantId":"c645f7e7-0613-4b82-88ca-71f3dbb40045","scopes":"https://api.partner.microsoft.com/.default"}`

 #### Client Secret

-Under Certificates & Secrets in the App Registration, you can create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
+Under Certificates & Secrets in the app registration, you can create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
 Note that who ever has access to the clientId and clientSecret can publish apps on AppSource on your behalf.

-Example: `{"tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47","Scopes":"https://api.partner.microsoft.com/.default","clientID":"a26651f5-0e90-473c-b4f9-e96119aac8b8","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge"}`
+Example: `{"tenantId":"c645f7e7-0613-4b82-88ca-71f3dbb40045","scopes":"https://api.partner.microsoft.com/.default","clientId":"d48b773f-2c26-4394-8bd2-c5b64e0cae32","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge"}`

 ## <a id="StorageContext"></a>**StorageContext** -> Deliver to storage

+Adding a secret called StorageContext to an AL-Go for GitHub repository, enables automatic delivery to an Azure storage account.

 In AL-Go for GitHub, the Storage Context can be specified in 5 different ways, 5 different authentication mechanism towards an Azure Storage Account.